- a longterm love affair with aeromodellers!

 Airplanes such as those named above have such a rich history attached to them, and although full size ones are now very rare, they have been immortalised in many ways - including the manufacture of rc warbirds!

 There is a healthy selection of rc warbirds to choose from these days, and they can be bought in every form possible; kit, ARF, RTF, gas, electric...
-They range from simple two channel planes to giant scale ones that have taken months and months to build.
+They range from simple 2-channel planes to giant scale ones that have taken months and months (even years) to build.

 At the very top level, the serious aeromodellers build world competition-winning warbirds with amazing scale detail; some I have seen at various shows just look like a real plane has been magically shrunken down in size, such is the level of detail.